auth0/docs/articles/libraries/lock/events.md

 - `signup ready`: Triggers when signup mode is displayed.
 - `signup submit`: Triggers when singup mode is submitted.
 - `signup success`: Triggers when signup was succeeded with no error.
-- `signup error`: Triggers when there's an error on the signup workflow..
+- `signup error`: Triggers when there's an error on the signup workflow.
 - `reset ready`: Triggers when reset mode is displayed.
 - `reset submit`: Triggers when reset mode is submitted (for database and enterprise connections).
 - `reset success`: Triggers when reset has succeeded with no error.